-- To identify and Distinguish between the notion of Wired and Wireless Networks. - To analyse the basic concepts for designing a routing Protocol for MANETs. • - To learn the concepts of Security issues for designing a routing protocol for MANETs. • - To understand the Basic concepts of Sensor Networks for Communication in Mobile computing. • - To apply Fundamental Principles Characteristics for designing Sensor Networks for Communication. • - To develop the Sensor management, sensor network middleware, operating systems.
+- To identify and Distinguish between the notion of Wired and Wireless Networks. - To analyze the basic concepts for designing a routing Protocol for MANETs. - To learn the concepts of Security issues for designing a routing protocol for MANETs. - To understand the Basic concepts of Sensor Networks for Communication in Mobile computing. - To apply Fundamental Principles Characteristics for designing Sensor Networks for Communication.